-Take a peek at our list of restaurants embracing the festive period with a spirited ambiance and special menus for couples, families and companies. […] Christmas and New Year’s Eve celebrations
+Take a peek at our list of restaurants embracing the Christmas season with a festive ambiance and special menus for couples, families and companies. […] Christmas and New Year’s Eve celebrations

 There are a hundreds of festivals on Mallorca celebrating different traditions.
-The Feria Agrícola y de la Perdiz is a fair featuring varieties of patridges. […] Partridge & agricultural fair in Montuïri
+The Feria Agrícola y de la Perdiz is a fair featuring varieties of patridges. […] Fira de la perdiu in Montuïri

-Almonds are plentiful on Mallorca: At the heart of Fera de la Llet d’Ametla is the creamy milk made from soaking the nuts overnight for this artisanal fair. […] Fira de la Llet d’Ametla
+Almonds are plentiful on Mallorca: At the heart of Fera de la Llet d’Ametla is the creamy milk made from soaking the nuts overnight for this artisanal fair. […] Fira de la llet d’ametlla

 In the Roman walled town of Capdepera, legend has it that the Virgen de la Esparanza saved the small picturesque village from a pirate attack long ago. […] La Virgen de la Esperanza